refraction-ray/refraction-ray.github.io/about/index.md

 ### *Hiring*

 I am always looking for talented individuals (undergraduate students, PhD candidates, postdoctoral researchers, and research assistants).
 If you're passionate about research along relevant directions and eager to contribute to cutting-edge projects, please don't hesitate to reach out.
 I am open to discussions and look forward to exploring potential collaborations with you.
+Please see more info on [the website for our research group](https://sxzgroup.github.io/).